mtlynch/mtlynch.io/_book_reports/the-mom-test.md

 * At a time when inclusiveness in tech is front-of-mind, this book feels tone-deaf when it comes to gender.
   * The book's title relies on stereotypes about mothers being too kind to give their children honest, critical feedback.
-  * There are 60+ people mentioned in this book between real-life business leaders (e.g., Elon Musk, Steve Blank), hypothetical customers and entreprenuers, and associates from the author's personal history.
+  * There are 60+ people mentioned in this book between real-life business leaders (e.g., Elon Musk, Steve Blank), hypothetical customers and entrepreneurs, and associates from the author's personal history.
 Of these, only four are women:
     1. The titular mom of a hypothetical entrepreneur who is featured heavily in example conversations
     1. A woman the author met at a party (she speaks half a sentence)
-    1. An entrepreneur who sold nutritional supplements but never speaks in the book
+    1. A non-speaking entrepreneur character who sells nutritional supplements
-    1. A waitress who does not speak in the book and only appears so that the author can order her to summon her (male) manager
+    1. A non-speaking waitress who appears only so the author can order her to summon her (male) manager
   * In every example conversation, the author refers to the speakers as either "he" or "they," never "she."
+* There feels like a gap between the author's ban on pitching your product and the author's recommendation that you end meetings by demanding a commitment.
+  * How can customers commit if you never pitched your idea?
 * Some of the techniques feel hard or awkward to put into practice when working with real customers.
   * To be fair, sales sometimes feels awkward and unnatural to me, so maybe I'm reacting to that.
 * Feels a bit Silicon Valley-centric in that it assumes it's easy to meet your customers in person or run into them coincidentally during your daily routine
-* Recommends arranging customer interviews under false pretenses, such as pretending that you're writing a book or PhD thesis
+* Recommends arranging customer interviews under false pretenses, such as pretending that you're writing a book or Ph.D. thesis

 ## Key Takeaways